liveryvideo/player-ios-example-spm/README.md

 3. Wait for the packages to be resolved
 4. You will need to change the **Bundle Identifier** and the **Team** to your own team in order to build and run the app
 5. Run the project on selected device or simulator
+    * When running on simulator select a Rosetta destination (to enable them go to Product -> Destination -> Destination Architectures)